Semaglutide Treatment Effect in People With Obesity and HFpEF - STEP-HFpEF

 - Change in KCCQ-CSS: 16.6 vs. 8.7 (p < 0.001)

 - Percentage change in body weight: -13.3 vs. -2.6 (p < 0.001)

 - Change in 6-minute walk distance from baseline to week 52: 21.5 vs. 1.2 m (p < 0.001)

 - Percentage reduction from baseline to week 52 in NT-proBNP: -20.9 vs. -5.3 (p < 0.05)

 - Hospitalization or urgent visit for HF: 1 vs. 12 events (p < 0.05)

 - Adverse events were similar

-The results of this trial show that among obese patients with HFpEF, once weekly subcutaneous semaglutide was superior to placebo in improving body weight (~11% greater weight loss) and patient-oriented quality of life (QoL) outcomes including KCCQ-CSS and 6-minute walk distance at 52 weeks.
+The results of this trial show that among obese patients with HFpEF, once weekly subcutaneous semaglutide was superior to placebo in improving body weight (~11% greater weight loss) and patient-oriented QoL outcomes including KCCQ-CSS and 6-minute walk distance at 52 weeks.
+Semaglutide produced improvements in HF-related symptoms, physical limitations, and exercise function, regardless of baseline health status.
 The trial was underpowered for clinical events, although reductions in HF were noted.
 These are landmark findings and support a larger outcomes trial to study the effect of glucagon-like peptide-1 (GLP-1) receptor agonists among patients with HFpEF and obesity.

 One limitation of this trial is that very few patients were on SGLT2 inhibitors at baseline.
 It is also unclear if the improvements in HF-related QoL measures were driven by weight loss (suggesting that other weight loss measures could be considered and potentially beneficial) or independent of this.